Measuring the Internet during Covid-19 to Evaluate Work-from-Home: Methodology

 \subsection{Using Multiple Observers}

-Our description of estimating block usage in \autoref{sec:accumulating_addreses} describes accumulating addresses from a single observer.
-However, typically Trinocular has multiple observers in different geographic locations (to provide different perspectives).
-Each observer has the same list of destinations, but they run independently.
-Therefore, they are almost always out of phase with each other.
+We estimate network usage in \autoref{sec:accumulating_addreses} with observations from a single observer.
+However, we have data available from multiple observers in different geographic locations (\autoref{sec:probing_addresses}). \reviewfix{} Each observer probes the same targets in the same order, but they start independently and run unsynchronized, so they are almost always out of phase with each other.

-We can strengthen our results by combining data from multiple observers, either to accumulate observations rapidly, or to validate results of one against the others.
+We can strengthen our results by combining data from multiple observers, either to accumulate observations rapidly, or to validate the results of one against the others.

-To provide more complete data, we can combine multiple results into a single, more timely set of observations.
-Because Trinocular stops probing as soon as it gets a positive response, blocks with many positive responses are probed more slowly, requiring nearly two days to probe all 256 address in the theoretical worst case.
-To observe diurnal behavior, we need to scan all addresses at least twice per day.
-Since observers are independent, combining multiple observers can reduce time to scan the full block.
+To provide more complete data, we can combine multiple results from all observers to update block status more rapidly.
+As described in \autoref{sec:accumulating_addreses}, blocks update at different rates, in some cases failing to track diurnal changes.
+Combining multiple observers reduces time to scan the full block as we will show in \autoref{sec:scan_time}, improving reconstruction accuracy (\autoref{sec:reconstruction}).

-Alternatively, separate observers can be treated as equivalent but independent, validating their results against each other.
-We know that different vantage points sometimes see different replies~\cite{Heidemann08c, Wan20a}.
-We can therefore compare results of observations from different sites to confirm that our results hold and avoid any vantage-point-specific bias.
+Alternatively, separate observers can be treated as equivalent but independent, allowing us to test their results against each other and detect bias specific to any vantage point.
+(Locations sometimes see different replies~\cite{Heidemann08c, Wan20a}.)

-We follow the first approach, combining results from multiple observers, since the additional information improves reconstruction of the true signal (see \autoref{sec:reconstruction}) and increases our coverage (\autoref{sec:results}).
-This choice brings the time to scanning a full block under 12 hours, a requirement to observe diurnal effects.
+\reviewfix{} We follow the first approach, combining results from multiple observers, since the additional information improves reconstruction of the true signal (see \autoref{sec:reconstruction}), increases our coverage (\autoref{sec:results}), and reduces worst-case scan time for a full block.
+Combining data reduces per-site bias, but we found that trusting all sites equally results in false results when one site has observation problems.
+We check data health, and site-specific problems prompt us to discard data from two observers (c and g).
+We confirmed that these sites had hardware or network problems.